softchris/azure-book/azure-functions-iii.md

 We can fix this by calling the URL with an added `?name=chris`, like so:

 ![](/assets/func-run-browser-success.png)

+Let's see if we can debug this way too.
+First off lets set a breakpoint on the first row in `index.js` and reload the browser next:

 ## Summary
 This concludes this first part on VS Code and Azure Functions.
 We've learned how to generate an Azure functions project and a function and we've also learned to navigate around in our project structure and especially learned how to debug in two different ways.